itzweaced/project_bravo/docs/manual/docs_Chapter_1.00_Project_Bravo_Overview/doc_Chapter_1.40_Project_Bravo_Source_Code.md

 # HIGHLIGHTS
 - Header Files `.h` can be found in `./source_code/include/...`
 - Source Files `.cpp` can be found in `./source_code/src/...`
-- Libraries can be found in `./source_code/libraries/...`
+- 3rd Party External Libraries can be found in `./source_code/libraries/...`

 # BODY